-GIRES contributes to de-psychopathologising gender non-conformity and has:-
+GIRES contributes to de-psychopathologising gender diversity and has:-

 - ensured that the UK’s Good Practice Guidelines for the assessment and treatment of adults with gender dysphoria adopt the World Professional Association for Transgender Health (WPATH) description of this condition as “not negative or pathological” and